 Due to the double stacking of tags, you need 4 more bytes for QinQ VLANs.
 For example, you must reduce the MTU to 1496 if you physical interface MTU is 1500.

-12.3.5 VXLAN Zones
+12.6.5 VXLAN Zones

 The VXLAN plugin establishes a tunnel (overlay) on top of an existing network (underlay).
-This encapsulates layer 2 Ethernet frames within layer 4 UDP datagrams, using 4789 as the default destination port.
-You can, for example, create a private IPv4 VXLAN network on top of public internet network nodes.
+This encapsulates layer 2 Ethernet frames within layer 4 UDP datagrams using the default destination port 4789.